atbee/pulumi-aws-s3-python/README.md

-# Pulumi AWS S3 Python
+# Pulumi AWS S3 with Python

 Create and configure a new stack